0xMiden/miden-tutorials/docs/src/rust-client/oracle_tutorial.md

 # Consuming On-Chain Price Data from the Pragma Oracle

-_Using the Pragma Oracle to get on chain price data_
+_Using the Pragma oracle to get on chain price data_

 ## Overview